daywiss/permits/README.md

 ##List
 Get the entire permissions store as a list of permission objects.
 If using a typed permission, then it will only return the entirety of that type.
 Use the root permits object to get entire list.
+Type is optional.
-`var list = permits.list()`
+`var list = permits.list(type)`